rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The median overall average correlation with the individual pairing preferences amounts to +0.886 with a maximum at +0.923.
 The *Unfairness* statistic indicates the absolute difference between the average correlations obtained in group A versus group B.

-In order to study the potential difference in quality and fairness of the pairing solutions obtained by starting the fairness enhancing procedure from both the left and right inital matching, from the best determined *Copeland* matching as well as from the fairest *Gale-Shapley* we ran a Monte Carlo simulation with 1000 random intergroup pairing problems of order 20 and where the individual pairing preferences were given with complete linear voting profiles (see :numref:`compFemCopGs`).
+In order to study the potential difference in quality and fairness of the pairing solutions obtained by starting the fairness enhancing procedure from both the left and right initial matching, from the best determined *Copeland* matching as well as from the fairest *Gale-Shapley* we ran a Monte Carlo simulation with 1000 random intergroup pairing problems of order 20 and where the individual pairing preferences were given with complete linear voting profiles (see :numref:`compFemCopGs`).

 ..
 Figure:: compFemCopGS.png
    :alt: Comapring fairness enhancing results from different initial matchings